 Spread the mixture onto a sheet baking tray

-Bake for about 30 minutes, making sure you check half time to stir the mixture around so it bakes evenly.
+Bake for about 30 minutes, making sure you check half time and stir the mixture around so it will bake evenly.

 Once the granola is ready, let it cool down for about 30 minutes, so it can get chunky and crispy.